AlreadyBored/nodejs-assignments/assignments-v2/02-data-processing-cli/score.md

 # Scoring: Data Processing CLI

+Max total score: 296

 ## Basic Scope

 - **+6** Application starts with npm run start and displays welcome message
 - **+10** Application exits gracefully with `.exit` command or `Ctrl+C` and displays goodbye message
-- **+5** Current working directory is printed at startup and after each successful operation
+- **+6** Current working directory is printed at startup and after each successful operation
 - **+10** Unknown or invalid commands display `Invalid input` and application continues running
 - **+10** Operations that fail display `Operation failed` and application continues running